 She asked me all about my pooing and weeing behaviour and gave me specific techniques for doing each.
 I have to say that aside from the general sit down and make sure it goes into the toilet bowl aspects, I hadn't thought much about it!
 It was all about sitting forward and leaning forward on the loo, which is apparently what blokes do while women lean backwards and put pressure on their pelvic floors.
 There's a whole bunch of other stuff too.
 Hmmm.

 Anyway I asked her all sorts of questions based on paranoia about diabetes damage I might have incurred in my nether regions.
 I suspected I had mild gastroparesis although my doctor was not totally convinced.
-But I felt that the nerves to my stomach and bowel had been affected to a some extent by a protracted period of dangerously high sugar levels in my early twenties that caused abdominal pain, no appetite and a really disturbed digestive system for a while back then, around the time of my 21st birthday.
+But I felt that the nerves to my stomach and bowel had been affected to a some extent. never been quite the same after a protracted period of dangerously high sugar levels in my early twenties that caused abdominal pain, no appetite and a really disturbed digestive system for a while back then, around the time of my 21st birthday.
 I'd been wondering lately whether changes might have occured in my birth and pelvic floor area (as they had in other parts of my body - eyes, kidneys, skin, connective tissue in my shoulders and fingers and breasts) that might impact on my ability to have a smooth natural delivery of my baby.

 She looked at my pelvic floor from the outside.
 Yep.
 Me up on the table with no knickers.
 Squeezing releasing.
 Squeezing releasing.
 While she observed and graded me as "moderate" strength.
 She said she thought everything was looking fine but saod she never gave "good" or "excellent" ratings to anyone!